jmaxxz/CertPinner/README.md

 ### Never (Default)

 The most restrictive option, this option should be self explanitory.
 If the automatic pinning strategy is set to never no public keys will be automatically pinned.
-If caller wishes to pin a key it must be done explicity by updating the keystore directly.
+If caller wishes to pin a key it must be done explicity by updating the keystore directly. **IMPORTANT** strategy can be changed at anytime, for example one may wish to run in a less restrictive mode to allow peer discovery during installation or configuration and switch to a more restrictive mode for normal operation.
+All of the following modes are safer than disabling certificate validation outright.
+If your application currently disables certificate validation switching using CertPinner with the always strategy will improve the security of your application with minimal risk of breakage.

 ```csharp